IGSQ/IGSQ-JavaBot/README.md

  - [ ] Logging
  - [ ] Help / Modhelp
  - [ ] Alias / Decline
+ - [ ] Move from Arrays to ArrayLists and Deprecate ArrayUtils#append / ArrayUtils#depend

 ## Known Issues
 **Known bugs or issues, these will get patched in the next minor update.**